 At the right are columns showing the CR and two ARs.
 Ignore the 4th column.
 One of four symbols may appear:

 The ref coordinator works until the last minute to get three refs for all games.
 Therefore, it is common for refs to be assigned a few hours before a game.
 As a conscientious scheduler, it is important to monitor the ref assignments as described above.
 If a CR is confirmed, you are okay.
 If there are no ARs, knowledgeable parents may act as ARs.
 PASC will try to hold at least two ref clinics per year, to train more refs.
 At least one volunteer from each team is strongly encouraged to take a ref course, in case s/he is needed.

-If no CR is confirmed at least 24 hours before game time, contact Bernardo by phone or e-mail.
+If no CR is confirmed at least 24 hours before game time, contact the referee coordinator by phone or e-mail.

 CCSL and Norcal state that only a licensed official at Center Ref, who is at least two years older than the players on the field, need be present to have an officially recognized game.
 Refs must be at least 12 yrs old.
 The following referee conditions are okay:

 In fact, an official game can occur, even if the CR is not licensed.
 This may only happen if the opposing coach agrees at the beginning of the game.
 If the opposing team does not agree, the home team forfeits the game.